-FASB ASC Topic 946 Financial Services - Investment Companies addresses investment contracts held by a defined contribution plan which are required to be reported at fair value.
+The current authoritative guidance addresses investment contracts held by a defined contribution plan, which are required to be reported at fair value.
 The underlying investments in the pooled stable value fund are recorded at their contract value, which is equal to principal plus accrued interest minus fees and participant withdrawals.
 Stable value funds are contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
 Certain events may limit the ability of the Plan to transact at contract value with the issuer.
-The Fidelity Managed Income Portfolio II fund includes restrictions on liquidating the fund under certain circumstances, in which event it could take up to 12 months to liquidate the Plan's holdings in that fund.
+The Fidelity Managed Income Portfolio II fund includes restrictions on liquidating the fund under certain circumstances, in which event it could take up to twelve months to liquidate the Plan's holdings in that fund.
 The Plan Administrator does not believe that the Plan's Participants would be subject to any event that would limit the Plan's ability to transact at contract value.